-Interest rate risk is the risk that the fair value of future cash flows of the financial instruments will fluctuate because of changes in market interest rates.
-In order to optimize the Group's position with regards to interest income and interest expenses and to manage the interest rate risk, treasury performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate and floating rate financial instruments in its total portfolio.
+Interest rate risk is the risk that the fair value of future cash flows of the financial instruments will fluctuate because of changes in market interer rates.
+In order to optimize the Group's position with regards to interest income and interest expenses and to manage the interest rate risk, treasur performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate and floating rate financial instrumen in its total portfolio.
 At the year end, there was no borrowing outstanding.

-- 38 Based on the "Management Approach" as defined in Ind AS 108 Operating Segments, the Chief Operating Decision Maker (CODM) evaluates the Company's performance and allocates resources based on an analysis of various performance indicators of business, the segments in which the Company operates.
-The Company is primarily engaged in the business of gaming which the Management and CODM recognise as the sole business segment.
+- 38 Based on the "Management Approach" as defined in Ind AS 108 Operating Segments, the Chief Operating Decision Maker (CODM) evaluates th Company's performance and allocates resources based on an analysis of various performance indicators of business, the segments in which th Company operates.
+The Company is primarily engaged in the business of gaming which the Management and CODM recognise as the sole busines segment.
 Hence disclosure of segment- wise information is not required and accordingly not provided. - 39 MAT Credit Entitlement of Rs.
-452.28 Lakhs (Previous Year 530.93 Lakhs) is based on future business projections of Company as projected by Management, and the same have been relied upon by the auditors.
+407.46 Lakhs (Previous Year 452.28 Lakhs) is based on future business projections of Company as projected b Management, and the same have been relied upon by the auditors.